-1. You Spend a Lot of Time Together
+You Spend a Lot of Time Together

-2. You Talk About the Future
+You Talk About the Future

 When you’re actually dating someone, conversations and plans for the future will come naturally.
 But if you notice that your partner is avoiding these kinds of topics, is vague about planning anything far-off, and refuses to think about anything past a few days or even hours from right now, the odds are that you're not dating this person.

 You’ve Met Each Other’s Friends

-In most circumstances, when you’re actually dating someone, you’ll want to introduce him or her to your friend group not only to find out what your friends think of him or her, but to see how he or she fits in with the other important people in your life.
-For example, is this person fun, engaging, and outgoing when he or she’s with your friend squad, or is your partner awkward, standoffish, or even obnoxious?
+In most circumstances, when you’re actually dating someone, you’ll want to introduce him or her to your friend group, not only to find out what your friends think of your partner, but also to see how they fit in with the other important people in your life.
+For example, is this person fun, engaging, and outgoing when they're with your friend squad, or is your partner awkward, standoffish, or even obnoxious?

-4. You Open Up to Each Other
+You Open up to Each Other

-How much do you really know about the guy or girl you’re seeing?
+How much do you really know about the person you’re seeing?
 When you’re dating someone, you’ll both want to open up to each other and share personal stories and anecdotes in order to get to know each other better and connect on a deeper level.
 When you're both emotionally investing in each other by revealing more about who you are as a person, this is a clear sign that you're dating.

-5. You’ve Had the Talk
+You’ve Had the Talk

 If you’re trying to determine if you and your partner are dating, you can always choose to sit down and have a real conversation about the current status of your relationship.
 While it may seem scary or intimidating at first, it’s important that you act as your own advocate and speak up for yourself about what you’d like to have with this person going forward.
-Whether you’re looking for something serious or something more casual, checking in with this person and engaging in a face-to-face conversation can help to manage expectations and prevent potential heartache down the road.
+Whether you’re looking for something serious or something more casual, checking in and engaging in a face-to-face conversation can help to manage expectations and prevent potential heartache down the road.